-Study 1 Study 2 What [Democrats/Republicans] have wrong about the pregnancy rate among black teenagers A House [Democrat/Republican] Misleads on Gun Bills and Gun Violence [Democratic/Republican] Senator misleads on which president signed the Wall Street bailout into law A [Democratic/Republican] Senator Distorts CBO's Estimate of Americans without Health Insurance What [Democrats/Republicans] get incorrect about the number of abortions over time A [Democratic/Republican] Governor's Inaccurate Claim about the New Voting Law [Democratic/Republican] Party takes the wrong path to the policy on gun homicide [Democrats/Republicans] Spin the Bureau of Labor Statistics on Job Growth [Democratic/Republican] governor mischaracterizes the causes of US debt [Democrats'/Republicans'] Baseless Claim about Domestic Oil Production [Democratic/Republican] National Committee pursues a policy for the worse on the deportation of illegal immigrants [Democrats/Republicans] Wrong on Illegal Immigration Statistics on Unaccompanied Children leaning asymmetry: five correcting Republican misperceptions, one correcting Democratic misperception.
-14 To manipulate coverage asymmetry, the bracketed part (i.e., [Democratic/Republican]) in Table 2 was set to be either "Democratic" or "Republican."
+Study 1 Study 2 What [Democrats/Republicans] have wrong about the pregnancy rate among black teenagers A House [Democrat/Republican] Misleads on Gun Bills and Gun Violence [Democratic/Republican] Senator misleads on which president signed the Wall Street bailout into law A [Democratic/Republican] Senator Distorts CBO's Estimate of Americans without Health Insurance What [Democrats/Republicans] get incorrect about the number of abortions over time A [Democratic/Republican] Governor's Inaccurate Claim about the New Voting Law [Democratic/Republican] Party takes the wrong path to the policy on gun homicide $\label{eq:continuous} \begin{tabular}{ll} Democrats/Republicans & Spin the Bureau of Labor Statistics on Job Growth & Statistics & Statistics & Spin the Bureau of Labor Statistics & $ [Democratic/Republican] governor mischaracterizes the causes of US debt [Democrats'/Republicans'] Baseless Claim about Domestic Oil Production [Democratic/Republican] National Committee pursues a policy for the worse on the deportation of illegal immigrants [Democrats/Republicans] Wrong on Illegal Immigration Statistics on Unaccompanied Children one correcting Democratic misperception.
 Participants were considered as being assigned to "uncongenial asymmetry" treatment if five headlines corrected in-group (e.g., a Democrat assigned to Democrat-leaning asymmetry), whereas they were considered as assigned to "congenial asymmetry" treatment if five headlines corrected out-group (e.g., a Democrat assigned to Republican-leaning asymmetry).
-The results from the manipulation check asked at the end of each survey (Hauser et al. 2018) indicate that the key experimental manipulation-asymmetric corrections of political parties-was effectively conveyed in both Studies 1 and 2 (Tables S16, S17).
+The results from the manipulation check at the end of each survey (Hauser et al. 2018) indicate that the key experimental manipulation-asymmetric corrections of political parties-was effectively conveyed in both Studies 1 and 2 (Tables S16, S17).
 Further details of experimental design are presented in Tables S8-S15.